levelerr1/CommonArchive.github.io/_posts/2026-09-02-Bullying-and-Conflict.md

-On the *24th of February,* 2022, the Russian military launched a full scale invasion into Ukraine, attacking multiple directions simultaneously with the aim of capturing *Kyiv*, highlighting their opposition the involvement of NATO (*North Atlantic Treaty Organization*) especially U.S military troops —the U.S being a member then— citing the need to claim Ukraine as a matter of national security.
+On the *24th of February,* 2022, the Russian military launched a full scale invasion into Ukraine, attacking multiple directions simultaneously with the aim of capturing *Kyiv*, highlighting their opposition the involvement of NATO (*North Atlantic Treaty Organization*) especially U.S military troops —the U.S being a member — citing the need to claim Ukraine as a matter of national security.
 This saw a quick polarization in the military presence in Ukraine as the war advanced.
-NATO played a major role in role in the war, which was ironic when considering this was what Russia campaigned against and threatened the utilization of nuclear warheads.
+NATO played a major role in role in the war, which is ironic when considering this was what Russia campaigned against and threatened the utilization of nuclear warheads.
 The war advanced and this lead to interesting innovations in modern warfare especially in terms of the mass adoption of fibre-optic drones and other contraptions in the war field.
 In many ways this conflict appears